Update: November 21, 2023

 What makes this blog a little different

 Unlike celebrity influencers, or affiliate bloggers, I’m not paid to write about any company or product.
 Nor would I accept renumeration if someone offered it.
-All links on the posts you read are free.

 Because I love the United States and manufacturing.
 While I’ve worked hard all my life, I’ve also I’ve been given a great deal.
 Promoting the companies and the products they make in order to keep jobs here stateside is my way of giving back.

 That’s my “why.”